klaytn/kips/KIPs/kip-fungible_token_with_approval.md

 ### Summary of Methods and Events
 The table below is a summary of methods.
 The prototype uses the syntax from Solidity `0.4.24` (or above).
-If the optional field is empty, the function must be implemented.
+If the optional field is not marked, the function must be implemented.

 |Name|Prototype|
 |---|---|